Computer Configuration for Consignment-Resale Shops

 The idea behind 'computerization' is to increase productivity by automating common tasks.
 It seems ironic then that computers require so much of our time and attention to make them work properly.

-As years and years of experience, Microsoft (whose stock has gone nowhere for 15 years) decided to remove the very staple of Windows from the Windows 8 taskbar - the Start Button.
+After years and years of experience, Microsoft (whose stock has gone nowhere for 15 years) decided to remove the very staple of Windows from the Windows 8 taskbar - the Start Button.
 While they scramble to get the first service pack out to put it back, right click on the desktop, select Personalize then 'Change desktop icons'.
 Check the boxes for Computer, Control Panel, Networking, Recycle Bin and User's Files to place icons on the desktop for accessing these important areas.
 (The next time something is downloaded and you don't know where it went, click on the User's Folder (named after your computer and look in Downloads.)

 Turn Off Windows Indexing